douglaz/psl/Configuration.md

 Many components of the PSL software have modifiable parameters and options, called properties.
 Every property has a key, which is a string that should uniquely identify it.
-These keys are organized into a namespace hierarchy, with each level separated by dots, e.g., `conicreasoner.distribution` is the type of probability distribution used by the `edu.umd.cs.psl.reasoner.ConicReasoner` class.
+These keys are organized into a namespace hierarchy, with each level separated by dots, e.g., `votedperceptron.stepsize` is the size of the gradient descent update step in the `edu.umd.cs.psl.application.learning.weight.maxlikelihood.VotedPerceptron` weight learning class.

 Every property has a type and a default value, which is the value the object will use unless a user overrides it.
 Every class with properties documents them by declaring their keys as public static final Strings, with Javadoc describing the corresponding property's type and semantics.
 Another public static final member declares the default value for that property.

 ### Bundles